clembac/melanoma_detection/README.md

 ## Context :

-This project has been done for the Melanoma Detection - Pierre Fabre.
+This project has been done for the Melanoma Detection - IA Pierre Fabre challenge (Offline & Online).
-I've reached the 5th position with a simple VGG-16 and data preparation based on demartologic rules ABCDE
+I've reached the 5th position with a VGG-16 and data preparation based on demartologic rules ABCDE

 ## ABCDE rule